francesco-biscaccia-carrara/TSP_Solver/README.md

  - [ ] Posting heuristic sol.s and adding user cuts for fractional sol.s
  - [ ] Matheuristics: hard fixing
  - [ ] Matheuristics: local branching

+ ### VNS
+ intensification : when you go down diversification : when you go up